yusuzech/web-scraping-projects/README.md

 Niconico(ニコニコ) is one of the most popular Japanese video sharing service on the web with live commenting(danmaku) feature.

-**Project Description**
+**Project Description:**
-This projuct build a script to automatically collect danmaku given a video id.
+This projuct build a script to automatically collect corresponding danmaku given a video id.

 ## [bilibili.com](https://www.bilibili.com/)